 Page 178 line 13:

-Query list of subscription service provider networks (SSPNs): The STA sends out a query asking for a list of available SSPNs.
+Query list of service providers (SPs): The STA sends out a query asking for a list of available SPs.
 The query is defined using an IEEE 802.21 specific MIS frame.
 The MIS frame is then relayed by the AP to the MIIS.
 Meanwhile the AP sends out the initial GAS response to the STA with initial delay (comeback delay).

 Page 12 line 11: add the following.